A Pueblo man who crashed into a home and ran away received the maximum sentence Friday morning for killing the homeowner (1/30/15).

 Victor Montour, 32, was sentenced to 48 years in prison for vehicular homicide and leaving the scene of an accident.

-Police said Victor Montour, 31, crashed a white Jaguar into a home on the 1900 block of Hollywood Drive and fled the scene.
+Montour crashed a white Jaguar into the basement of a home on the 1900 block of Hollywood Drive on March 11, 2014.
 The crash killed Johnnie Hagerman, 46, and injured his wife, Lori.

-According to an arrest affidavit obtained by KRDO NewsChannel 13, officers went to the home on March 11, the night of the crash.
+According to an arrest affidavit obtained by KRDO NewsChannel 13, officers went to Montour and Marlett's home on the night of the crash.
 They asked Marlett if she owned a Jaguar and who was driving it.
-She replied, "Nobody, why is it not here?"
+She replied, "Nobody.
+Why, is it not here?"
 The affidavit goes on to state that Marlett remarked, "Well, it looks like I need to file a police report for my stolen vehicle."